-Every new business needs a business plan, a blueprint of how you will develop your new business, backed by research, to determine if the business idea is viable.
-If your new business idea requires investment capital you will not be able to obtain debt or equity financing from financial institutions, angel investors, or venture capitalists without a solid business plan to back up your ideas.
+Every new business needs a business plan—a blueprint of how you will develop your new business, backed by research, that demonstrates how the business idea is viable.
+If your new business idea requires investment capital, you will have a better chance of obtaining debt or equity financing from financial institutions, angel investors, or venture capitalists if you have a solid business plan to back up your ideas.

 Post-Startup Business Planning

-The business plan isn’t a do-it-and-forget-it business planning exercise but a living document that needs to be updated throughout the life cycle of your business.
+The business plan isn’t a set-it-and-forget-it planning exercise.
+It should be a living document that is updated throughout the life cycle of your business.

 Once the business has officially started, business planning will shift to setting and meeting goals and targets.
-While some businesses make business planning an annual event, business planning is most effective when it’s done frequently and consistently.
-The process of reviewing progress on business goals and targets and setting new ones should take place at least monthly.
-It's also important to establish a clear vision and lay the path for your long-term success.
+Business planning is most effective when it’s done on a consistent schedule that revisits existing goals and projects throughout the year, perhaps even monthly.
+In addition to reviewing short-term goals throughout the year, it's also important to establish a clear vision and lay the path for your long-term success.

 Cash Flow Analysis

 Business Contingency Planning

 In addition to business planning for profit and growth, your business should have a contingency plan.
-Contingency business planning (also known as business continuity planning or disaster planning) is the type of business planning that focuses on dealing with crises.
-A business contingency plan is a proposed implementation plan to deal with some new emergency, event or new information that may disrupt your business.
+Contingency business planning (also known as business continuity planning or disaster planning) is the type of business planning that deals with crises and worst-case scenarios.
+A business contingency plan helps businesses deal with sudden emergencies, unexpected events, and new information that could disrupt your business.

 The goals of a contingency plan are to:

-- Provide for the safety and security of yourself, your employees, and your customers in the event of a disaster such as a fire, flood, robbery, data breach/loss, illness of key employee, etc.
+- Provide for the safety and security of yourself, your employees, and your customers in the event of a fire, flood, robbery, data breach, illness, or some other disaster

-- Ensure that your business can resume operations as quickly as possible.
+- Ensure that your business can resume operations after an emergency as quickly as possible

 Business Succession Planning